 Suggesting items for Library stock

-It is useful to give as much information as possible, including:
+It is useful to give as much of the following information as possible:

 - Year of Publication

 - Key texts required for teaching: please also provide the course code/name and approximate number of students.
 Where no ebook equivalent is available, we aim to order multiple print copies.
 The number of copies will depend on factors such as the size of the cohort requiring access.